- 3/4 cup chopped walnuts, toasted

 - Place walnuts in a food processor; cover and process until ground.
 Set aside.

-- Cook the sausage, apple and garlic over medium heat in a large skillet until meat is no longer pink.
+- In a large skillet, cook the sausage, apple and garlic over medium heat until meat is no longer pink.
 Drain; cool slightly.
 Stir in the ground walnuts, egg, parsley, salt and pepper.